 Executive Director, The Network for Religious and Traditional Peacemakers.

 Dr. Mohamed Elsanousi is the Executive Director of the Network for Religious and Traditional Peacemakers, a global network that bridges grassroots peacemakers and global players to work towards sustainable peace.
 Dr. Elsanousi was the director of Community Outreach and Interfaith Relations for the Islamic Society of North America.
 He also served on the Core Group Taskforce for the Department of State’s working group on Religion and Foreign Policy.
 Dr. Elsanousi holds a bachelor’s degree in Shariah and Law from the International Islamic University in Islamabad, Pakistan, a Master of Laws from Indiana University, a graduate diploma in philanthropic studies from the Indiana University Center on Philanthropy, and a Ph.D. in Law and Society from the Indiana University School of Law.

 LIEUTENANT GENERAL KEES MATTHIJSSEN

-Former Force Commander UN Multidimensional Stabilisation Mission in Mali (MINUSMA).
+Former Force Commander UN Multidimensional Stabilisation Mission in Mali (MINUSMA) in 2022-2023.

 PROFESSOR SU HAO